Week 13 NFL betting guide, picks, player props, DFS, fantasy football rankings

 Patriots vs. Giants 'Monday Night Football' picks

 These teams sit on the opposite end of the standings in their respective divisions with the Patriots atop the AFC East, while the Giants are at the bottom of the NFC East.
-New York, however, has covered in three straight, while the Patriots are coming off a closer call against the Bengals where they failed to cover as 7.5-point favorites.
+New York, however, has covered in three straight, are welcoming back Jaxson Dart from a concussion, and the Patriots are coming off a closer call against the Bengals where they failed to cover as 7.5-point favorites.
 No. 1 NFL expert R.J.
 White is on a 127-102 run on NFL picks, returning more than 20 units, and he's taking the Giants and the points in this one.

 "The Patriots are on a nine-game winning streak, but the cracks may be starting to show," he told SportsLine.
 "Drake Maye had accuracy issues in what should've been the easiest matchup he may ever see against a historically bad Bengals defense.
 The offense's issues from last year may return with the injuries up front, particularly to left tackle Will Campbell, and this is not an ideal matchup for a significant downgrade in protection on the edge.
 The Giants went blow for blow with the Lions, and I can't see a repeat of their late defensive meltdown with the Patriots' downgraded O-line.
 While my ratings think this should be 7, I expect it'll end up being another close game for both teams.
 Get more 'Monday Night Football' picks right here.